-(a) 1st April - 30% of annual advance

-(b) 1st July - 30% of annual advance
+- (b) 1st July 30% of annual advance

-(c) 1st October - 20% of annual advance
+- (c) 1st October 20% of annual advance

-(d) 2nd January - 20% of annual advance
+- (d) 2nd January 20% of annual advance

 Monthly advances will only be considered where a school is running and paying its own payroll.

 In either case advances will be adjusted for interest lost by the County Council as a result of making advance payments.